Heel pain explained

 previous injury to the lower limb

 There are a wide variety of effective treatment options for this condition.
 Massage, taping, dry needling, stretching and strengthening to name a few.
+Shockwave therapy is becoming a widely used tool for heel pain.
 A detailed analysis of the lower limb is needed to identify why this link in your kinetic chain has failed.

 At home, initial symptoms can be reduced by rolling a golf ball under the middle third of your foot lightly and wearing well fitted shoes.